casszhao/cass/index.md

 <img class="profile-picture" src="avatar.jpg">

-I am a Postdoc researcher in the Department of Computer Science, at the University of Sheffield.
+I am a Postdoc researcher in [Natural Language Processing](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) at the Computer Science Department of the University of Sheffield.
 I work with [Prof. Nikos Aletras](https://github.com/bk2dcradle/researcher) on developing explainable NLP models.
 Before my postdoc, I worked as a research assistant in the same department on building a retrieval system for public health research, funded by National Institute for Health Research.
 My PhD research applied transfer learning to hate speech detection tasks and investigated model bias.

 ## Research Interest

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
-Mauris id urna ante.
-Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit.
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.
+Model explanation, model bias.

 ## Publications

-1. Zhao, Z., K. Bontcheva and N. Aletras (2022).
+Zhao, Z., K. Bontcheva and N. Aletras (2022).
 Synergizing Importance Degrees on Evaluating Feature Attribution.
 Association for Computational Linguistics, ACL 2023. (on going).

-2. Zhao, Z., G. Chrysostomou, K. Bontcheva and N. Aletras (2022).
+Zhao, Z., G. Chrysostomou, K. Bontcheva and N. Aletras (2022).
 On the Impact of Temporal Concept Drift on Model Explanations.
-In Findings of the Association for Computational Linguistics: EMNLP 2022.
+In Findings of the Association for Computational Linguistics: EMNLP 2022. [paper](https://github.com/bk2dcradle/researcher](https://aclanthology.org/2022.findings-emnlp.298/)

 Clowes, M., Stansfield, C., Thomas, J., Shemilt, I., Paisley, S., Stevenson, M., Zhao, Z., Marshall, I., Kell, G., (June 2022).
 All is FAIR in health inequalities research: using machine learning to build a new database of health equity studies.
 European Association for Health Information and Libraries 2022.